YuxiLing/MinDaExt/README.md

 # Essential or Excessive?
 MinDaExt: Measuring Data Minimization Practices among Browser Extensions

-This is the repository for the submitssion of SANER 2024.
+This is the repository for the paper accepted by SANER 2024.

 ### Detailed Tables Mentioned in the Paper
 ```